GMAT

 GMAT Scores

-GMAT® test takers receive four scores :
+GMAT® test takers receive five scores :

 An Official GMAT Score Report shows each of these scores; in cases of repeat testing, the score report will show all of the test taker's GMAT scores for the past five years.
-Test takers may print an Unofficial Score Report after they finish the exam, but this does not include the AWA score and will not be accepted in lieu of an Official Score Report.
+Test takers may printan Unofficial Score Report after they finish the exam, but this does not include the AWA score and will not be accepted in lieu of an Official Score Report.

 Verbal, and Quantitative Scores